mikegehard/ai-assisted-agile-agents/playbooks/ai-generated-code-execution.md

 This playbook provides practical guidance on using containerization to safely execute and test AI generated code while protecting your development environment.

-This security becomes more important as we close the feedback loop by allowing an AI assistant to automatically run commands, like running a test suite, to iterate on AI generated code autonomously.
+This security becomes more important as we close the feedback loop by allowing an AI assistant to automatically run commands, like running a test suite, to get feeback to iterate on AI generated code autonomously.

+See the [example repo](https://github.com/mikegehard/devcontainers-for-isolation) for details.

 Risks:
 - System compromise through unauthorized system calls